Fundamental and applied materials R&D

 - comprehensive physical and mechanical property characterization,

 - interaction with extreme environments (temperature, corrosive media, radiation), and

 - applied materials physics (superconductivity, thermoelectrics, hydrogen storage, photovoltaics, catalysis, energy storage)

-The MST division is a matrix organization made up of 17 research & development groups, program offices, and an Energy Frontier Research Center.
-MST division research staff have strong interactions with the Center for Nanophase Materials Sciences and the neutron scattering facilities located at the High Flux Isotopes Reactor Center for Neutron Scattering and the Spallation Neutron Source.
+The division is a matrix organization made up of 17 research & development groups, program offices, and an Energy Frontier Research Center.
+Staff have strong interactions with the Center for Nanophase Materials Sciences and the neutron scattering facilities located at the High Flux Isotopes Reactor Center for Neutron Scattering and the Spallation Neutron Source.

-The MST division mission is to conduct basic and applied research and development on materials in order to improve the understanding of physical phenomena and to develop advanced materials and processes to enable energy-efficient, cost-competitive and environmentally acceptable materials technologies for a variety of important national priorities.
+Our mission is to conduct basic and applied research and development on materials in order to improve the understanding of physical phenomena and to develop advanced materials and processes to enable energy-efficient, cost-competitive, and environmentally acceptable materials technologies for a variety of important national priorities.

 We perform this work for numerous government programs as well as in support of industry needs.
 We also enhance science education and improve scientific awareness of students from precollege to postdoctoral levels through a variety of intern and postgraduate programs.